Ronak-B/Gitlab-AI-Chatbot/README.md

 # GitLab AI Chatbot

 ## Overview
 The GitLab AI Chatbot is a generative AI application designed to retrieve and provide information from GitLab's Handbook and Direction pages.
-It utilizes a backend architecture for data retrieval and processing, while the frontend is built using Streamlit to create an interactive user interface.
+It uses a retrieval-augmented generation (RAG) pipeline with ChromaDB and sentence-transformers for semantic search, and Google Gemini for answer synthesis.
+The frontend is built using Streamlit for an interactive, user-friendly experience.

 ## Project Structure
 ```
 gitlab-ai-chatbot
+├── .env
 ├── src
 │   ├── backend
 │   │   ├── __init__.py
-│   │   ├── retrieval.py
+│   │   ├── data_ingestion.py
 │   │   ├── chatbot.py
 │   │   └── config.py
-│   ├── frontend
-│   │   ├── __init__.py
-│   │   └── app.py
+│   ├── app.py
 │   ├── data
-│   │   └── README.md
+│   │   └── (chroma_db/ - downloaded at runtime)
 │   └── utils
 │       └── helpers.py
 ├── requirements.txt